 c) in the scope of dissemination of the Materials made available in a manner other than specified above - by public performance, displaying, exhibition, reproducing and broadcasting and re-broadcasting, disseminating and making the Materials publicly available in such a way that everyone can have access to them in a place and time chosen by themselves (on the Internet), including placing on posters, banners, flag-banners, posters, leaflets or other printing materials, broadcast on television or on displays belonging to the Organizer, on websites, on social media.

 The Exhibitor declares that they have copyrights to the Materials to the extent enabling the implementation of this provision and these materials are not unencumbered by the rights of third parties, and the license granted does not infringe the rights of third parties.
 Paragraph 12.4 of these Regulations shall apply.

+If the Organizer performs buildings for the Exhibitor, he agrees to place his logo, trademarks in the Organizer's portfolio, including for placing in the portfolio photos of the built buildings containing the logo or trademark.

+6.12.
+Any use, dissemination, disclosure to third parties of the building designs submitted by the Organizer, arrange and making changes to them is prohibited.
+These projects are subject to legal protection, including on the basis of copyrights to the project.
+Unlawful use of the above projects are subject to legal liability.